Manas-Tripathy24/Weather-App/README.md

 1. Clone the repo
 2. Run `npm install`
 3. Create a `.env` file in root and add API_URL and API_KEY

+## ✍️ Author
+- Developed by: Manas Ranjan Tripathy
+- Feel free to connect with me on LinkedIn